UPPMAX/programming_formalisms_intro/doc/index.rst

       - use the “**Raise hand**” functionality under the “Participants” window during the lecture.

     - Behave politely!
     - There will be breakout rooms used in the Zoom for some of the exercises.
-You will be randomly assigned to one of them the first day.
-The other days there will be defined groups.

     - Use **Zoom chat only**:

        - in breakout rooms
        - for Zoom specific technical issues
+       - **otherwise use HackMD, see below**

 Collaboration document HackMD